 Patent Owner also contends that Photo VR's registered image data are not full-surround image data because the individual images, when mapped to polygons, may overlap one another.
 PO Resp.
-18-19.
-According to Photo VR, a texture mapped sphere-like polyhedron is generated by ray casting of the original images onto the polygons of the polyhedron according to the registrations of the images, as shown in the picture from page 398 of Photo VR (reproduced above).
+19-20.
+According to Photo VR, a texture mapped sphere-like polyhedron is generated by ray casting of the original images onto the polygons of the polyhedron according to the registrations of the images, as shown in the figure from page 398 of Photo VR (reproduced above).
 Ex.
-1007, p.
-398, col. 2.
+1007, 398 (col. 2).
 Prior to Photo VR, where images overlapped, typical ray casting involved using the color from the first image hit by the ray.
-Id. at p.
-399, col. 1.
+Id. at 399 (col. 1).
 In Photo VR, in contrast, the colors for all images hit by the ray are averaged, using a weighted average to determine the color for that ray.
 Id.
 Patent Owner argues that this is not full-surround image data because there is no unique correspondence of color, ray, and viewpoint.
 PO Resp.
-19.
+19-20.

 In response, Petitioner argues that an averaged color value is a single unique color value corresponding to a ray and viewpoint.
-Reply 9.
+Reply 9-10.
 Petitioner points to the testimony of Patent Owner's declarant, Dr. Oliver, that the averaged color value is a single result approximating two colors.
 Id. (citing Ex.
-2013, 122:17-123:6).
-We are persuaded by Petitioner that the resultant color disclosed by Photo VR, which is a weighted average of two overlapping colors, is a single color value corresponding to a ray from a viewpoint (here, the center of projection).
+2015, 122:17-123:6).
+We are persuaded by Petitioner that the resultant color disclosed by Photo VR, which is a weighted average of two overlapping colors, is a single color value corresponding to a ray from a view point (here, the center of projection).
 Ex.
-1007, p.
-399, col. 1.
-The data that ultimately is texture mapped to the polyhedron contains averaged values in places where the originally acquired data would have overlapped.
-Patent Owner concedes that, except for the fact that the original images were not acquired from the same viewpoint (an argument we reject above), the data actually mapped onto Photo VR's polyhedron would be considered full-surround image data.
+1007, 399 (col. 1).
+The data that ultimately are texture mapped to the polyhedron contain averaged values in places where the originally acquired data would have overlapped.5 Patent Owner concedes that, except for the fact that the original images were not acquired from the same view point (an argument we reject above), the data actually mapped onto Photo VR's polyhedron would be considered full-surround image data.
 Tr.
 67:20-68:13.

-In sum, Petitioner has shown that Photo VR discloses that the data textured mapped to the polyhedron encodes, explicitly or implicitly, the associations of unique color values with given directions from a given point of projection.
-That is, Petitioner has shown that the data are full-surround image data.
+In sum, we are persuaded that Petitioner has shown that Photo VR discloses that the data texture mapped to the polyhedron encodes, explicitly or implicitly, the associations of unique color values with given directions from a given point of projection, i.e., are full-surround image data.

 b.
-Photo VR Discloses "projecting the [full-surround] image data onto the p-surface from a point of projection"
+Photo VR Discloses "projecting the full-surround image data onto the p-surface from [a] view point"

-Patent Owner contends that Photo VR does not disclose texture mapping full-surround image data to generate a texture map "substantially equivalent to projecting the [full-surround] image data onto the p-surface
+Patent Owner contends that Photo VR does not disclose texture mapping full-surround image data to generate a texture map "substantially

-&lt;sup>6In response to our questioning at oral hearing, Patent Owner argued that the color-averaging process itself is part of Photo VR's texture-mapping procedure and that this texture mapping is not performed on full-surround image data because full-surround image data only result after the color averaging.
+5 In response to our questioning at oral hearing, Patent Owner argued that the color-averaging process itself is part of Photo VR's texture-mapping procedure and that this texture mapping is not performed on full-surround image data because full-surround image data only result after the color averaging.
 Tr.
 68:14-69:2.
 This argument was not made previously by Patent Owner.
 In any case, we are not persuaded by this argument.
 Photo VR discloses texture mapping as performed with standard "rendering packages, libraries or graphic hardware accelerators."
 Ex.
 1007, p.
 397, col. 2.
-Such standard rendering procedures are distinct from the color-averaging process in Photo VR is a texture mapping, Photo VR discloses a distinct texture mapping that is performed on full-surround image data.
-Tr.
+Such standard rendering procedures are distinct from the coloraveraging process in Photo VR's overall procedure.
+Thus, even if the coloraveraging process of Photo VR is a texture mapping, Photo VR discloses a distinct texture mapping that is performed on full-surround image data.
+See Tr.
 88:9-89:17.